obestwalter/i3configger/README.md

 ### Simple

-1. Cut your config file into chewable chunks with the extension `.conf` and put them in the directory `~/.i3/config.d`.
+1. Cut your config file into chewable chunks with the extension `.conf` and put them in the directory `<i3 config folder>/config.d`.
 2. Run `i3configger`.
 3. `i3configger.json` and `.state.json` are created in `config.d`
 4. A new config file is generated instead of your old config.